JimMcL/trajr/README.md

 `trajr` does not provide functionality to create trajectories; it operates on existing trajectories which are sequences of `(x, y, time)` coordinates.
 It does, however, provide some functionality to generate random trajectories for simulation or testing of analyses.

 Refer to [NEWS.md](NEWS.md) for a list of changes in each version.
 The article [trajr: An R package for characterisation of animal trajectories](https://doi.org/10.1111/eth.12739) described `trajr` version 1.0.0.
-Please refer to [NEWS.md](NEWS.md) for a brief summary of what has changed.
+Please refer to [NEWS.md](NEWS.md) for a brief summary of what has changed since the article was written.

 ## Installation
     $ install.packages("trajr")